MisterTK/svg-component-architecture-standard/standard/specification.md

 - [ ] No inline styles (use attributes for styling)
 - [ ] No hardcoded pixel values outside of viewBox attributes
 - [ ] Layers are properly ordered (defs, components, connections, annotations)
+- [ ] All IDs follow naming conventions

 ## Example Usage